CJRockball/pred_service/README.md

 Since this is a regression and a relatively simple dataset I explore mostely linear models, with or without regularization.

 After linear models a tree model is tried with XGBoost.
 It does not improve on metrics.
 Plotting feature importance, for the tree model, verifies that tips and g_size are the most important features.
+Model parameters and metric on validation data is logged in training.log.

 ### 4. Microservice
 To demonstrate predictions I will get one row from the test data and run prediction so that it can be compared to the true answer.
 To make it a bit more realistic I save the data (train and test) on one server ([database server](https://github.com/CJRockball/db_data_service) and have the model on another.
 The database can be accessed via the web through FastAPI [here](), the endpoints are displayed at the root site.
 The prediction site can be accessed [here](), the endpoints are displayed here.